I contact for more information?

 Los Cabos Airport, Baja, Mexico with most meals (lunch

-on arrival day to continental breakfast departure day.
+on arrival day to breakfast on departure day, lodging

 What is not included?